When Your Spouse or Partner Dies

 Cohabiting partners have fewer legal rights

 If you were living together but not married or in a civil partnership, the law treats you very differently from a spouse.
 You are not automatically entitled to inherit anything unless you are named in the will.
-You cannot claim Bereavement Support Payment.
 You may not have the right to remain in a jointly rented home without being named on the tenancy.
 You may have fewer rights to pension death benefits, depending on the scheme rules.
 This is a deeply unfair situation that many people do not discover until it is too late.
+One thing you may well be entitled to: since 9 February 2023, cohabiting partners with dependent children can claim Bereavement Support Payment, so long as you were living together as though married and were entitled to Child Benefit for a child living with you, or were pregnant when your partner died.

 What cohabiting partners can do